WDCJ: History

-The station has broadcast the sports programming of WXGI Richmond since Urban One's purchase of that station on May 1, 2017, in order to give WXGI a metro Richmond FM signal.
+The station has broadcast the programming of WXGI in Richmond since Urban One's purchase of that station on May 1, 2017, in order to give WXGI—at that time a sports station—a metro Richmond FM signal.
+The stations eventually flipped to a classic hip-hop format known as " 99.5 and 102.7 The Box".

-On April 19, 2021, WTPS changed their format from sports to classic hip hop, branded as "The Box".
+On December 11, 2025, the station's call sign was changed to WDCJ as a side effect of a format flip involving the former WDCJ in the Washington, D.C. market.

 Translator

-On July 9, 2016, WTPS began relaying its signal on an FM translator to widen its broadcast area.
+On July 9, 2016, WDCJ began relaying its signal on an FM translator to widen its broadcast area.
 The translator is fed by WCDX-HD2.